-The Organization’s Partners will typically perform work for the Organization by acting in an explicitly defined Role.
+The Seeders are acting in an explicitly defined Role for the overall Seeder Communita.
 A “Role” is an organizational construct with a descriptive name and one or more of the following:

-- (a) a “Purpose” , which is a capacity, potential, or unrealizable goal that the Role will pursue or express on behalf of the Organization.
+- (a) a “Purpose” , which is a capacity, potential, or unrealizable goal that the Role will pursue or express on behalf of the Communitas.

-- (b) one or more “Domains” , which are things the Role may exclusively control and regulate as its property, on behalf of the Organization.
+- (b) one or more “Domains” , which are things the Role may exclusively control and regulate as its property, on behalf of the Communita.

-- © one or more “Accountabilities” , which are ongoing activities of the Organization that the Role will enact.
+- © one or more “Accountabilities” , which are ongoing activities of the Communita that the Role will enact.